teco-kit/danger/README.md

 If you have questions contact danger [at] teco.edu

 ## Process
 It's simple: if you get or setup a new hazardous substance or process, it has to be added here.
-For each machine, substance or process the following docs should be added:
+For each machine, substance or process the following docs must be added:
 - Manual (English or German, ideally both)
 - Betriebsanweisung (German)
 - Gefaehrdungsbeurteilung (German)
+- added it to the list in this README

 ## Overview of Machines
 | ID            | Name                        | Manual          | Betriebsanweisung   | Gefaehrdungsbeurteilung   | Last Checked |